lizmat/Perl-module-to-Raku-porting-guide/README.md

 it to an array, or use the result to iterate over.
 If you, for some reason, really want a list, you can get that calling the `.list` method on it.

+# defining constants

+Defining constants is straightforward: instead of `use constant DEBUG => 0`, the syntax is simply `constant DEBUG = 0`.

 # undef vs Nil

 `Nil` is the closest thing that Perl 6 has to Perl 5's `undef`.  `Nil` is the